rerun-io/rerun/CODE_STYLE.md

 We have a bunch of Bash and Python scripts that [we want to replace with Rust](https://github.com/rerun-io/rerun/issues/3349).

-For configs we like JSON and TOML, and hate YAML.
+For configs we like JSON and TOML, and [dislike YAML](https://ruudvanasseldonk.com/2023/01/11/the-yaml-document-from-hell).

 ## Rust code